AmbireTech/adex-protocol/README.md

 ### Market

+The market is a RESTful service maintained and hosted by AdEx Network OÜ.

 The primary role of the market is to facilitate demand/supply discovery and trading.
-The marketplace keeps record of all campaigns that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.
+It keeps record of all campaigns that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.

 The market needs to track all on-chain OUTPACE channels and needs to constantly monitor their liveness (>=2/3 validators online and producing new states) and state.